What is Hire Purchase (HP)?

-Of all the different types of car finance available, Hire Purchase (often abbreviated to HP) is perhaps the easiest to explain.
+Of all the different types of car finance, Hire Purchase (often abbreviated to HP) is perhaps the easiest to explain.
 In its most basic terms, you pay a deposit, then the balance is carved up into equal payments which last as long as the finance agreement - typically four or five years.
-At the end, you’ll own the car, and there’s no large final payment as is the case with Personal Contract Purchase (PCP finance).

 However, taking the longer view, those drivers who are looking to own the car once their finance contract ends will pay less overall than they would on a PCP.
-And there’s no large optional final payment or ‘balloon payment’, to ensure you fully own the car.
+And there’s no large baloon payment, to ensure you fully own the car.

-In short, if you want to own the car you’re financing for the lowest overall cost, and are able to fund a significant deposit or absorb larger monthly payments, Hire Purchase could be the ideal option for you.
+If you want to own the car you’re financing for the lowest overall cost - and are able to fund a significant deposit or absorb larger monthly payments - Hire Purchase could be the ideal option for you.

-But if you’re driven by keeping the monthly payments as low as possible and don’t plan to keep the car for the long term, then other forms of finance, such as PCP or Contract Hire might be more suitable.
-Keep reading for more information to help you make up your mind.
+But if you’re driven by keeping the monthly payments as low as possible and don’t plan to keep the car for the long term, then other forms of finance, such as PCP or Leasing might be more suitable.

 Hire Purchase advantages